peggyrayzis/react-native-create-bridge/README.md

 ## Setting Up Dev Environment
-1. Fork this repo
+1. Fork this repo & clone it
-2. Clone it `git clone https://github.com/peggyrayzis/react-native-create-bridge`
-3. `cd` to where you cloned it
+2. `cd` to where you cloned it
-4. `npm install` or `yarn`
+3. `npm install` or `yarn`
-5. After you make changes, `npm run package`
+4. After you make changes, link your local package by running `npm run package:dev`
-6. You can now run `create-bridge` locally to test your changes
+5. You can now run `create-bridge` locally in a React Native project to test your changes
+6. `npm run test` will run the Jest test suite

 ## Contributing
-react-native-create-bridge is a new project and we would love feedback from the community on how it should evolve.
-Please report any 🐞s and let us know how you're using react-native-create-bridge!
+`react-native-create-bridge` is a new project and we would love feedback from the community on how it should evolve.
+Please report any 🐞s and let us know how you're using `react-native-create-bridge`!

-If you would like to contribute, please head to our [Contributor Guide](CONTRIBUTING.md).

 This project adheres to the Contributor Covenant [code of conduct](http://contributor-covenant.org/version/1/3/0/).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to peggyrayzis@gmail.com.